Roles & Permissions

 Removing Team Members

-- Navigate to Settings → Team
+- Navigate to Teams → [team card]

 - Find the member in the list

-- Click the Remove button (or three-dot menu)
+- Click the Remove button or icon

 - Confirm removal